kaliypsocraft/something-awesome/README.md

 each challenge directory.

 ### Scripts
-`generate_write_ups.sh` is a shell script which takes in two arguments `<challenge_type> <challenge_name>` and creates a directory and markdown file associated with the challenge.
+`generate_challenge_file.sh` is a shell script which takes in two arguments `<challenge_type> <challenge_name>` and creates a directory and markdown file associated with the challenge.
 This automated the process in creating

 Explain how to build the project.
 Include any specific commands or build systems used.